siboehm/awesome-learn-datascience/contributing.md

 # Contribution Guidelines

-We welcome all contributions!
+We welcome all contributions, especially by those who worked through the list and noticed some missing / unclear information!
 Please use the pull requests to discuss about the usefulness of a change.

 ---